serverless/serverless/docs/providers/aws/README.md

 # AWS Provider Documentation

-Welcome to the Serverless Azure Functions documentation!
+Welcome to the Serverless AWS Functions documentation!

 If you have questions, join the [chat in gitter](https://gitter.im/serverless/serverless) or [post over on the forums](https://gitter.im/serverless/serverless)